nabormendonca/gpt-4v-enade-cs-2021/questions/q35-eng.md

 D) The addition of new devices to a distributed system to meet a temporary or growing demand is linked to the scalability characteristic of the system.

 E) The possibility of several clients concurrently accessing the same shared resource on a server is the result of the system's high level of transparency.

+---

-**Prompt**: Answer the question(s) in this image by explaining step by step the reasoning used to answer it(them).
-At the end, choose which of the five provided alternatives (A-E) is the correct one.
+**Prompt**: Answer the question in this image.
+Explain your reasoning step by step.
+At the end, choose which of the five alternatives (A-E) is correct.
 Inform if there is more than one correct alternative or if all five alternatives are incorrect.

+---

 **ChatGPT-4 Vision response**: